Income Tax for Active Duty Military

 Idaho residents stationed in Idaho

-The military income earned by an Idaho resident stationed in Idaho is subject to Idaho income tax.
+The military income that an Idaho resident stationed in Idaho earns is subject to Idaho income tax.
+See pdf Form 40, Idaho Individual Income Tax Return (for Idaho residents)

 Idaho residents stationed outside of Idaho

-Active duty military income earned outside of Idaho by an Idaho resident is not subject to Idaho income tax.
+Active-duty military income that an Idaho resident earns outside Idaho isn’t subject to Idaho income tax.
 The full-time duty must be continuous and uninterrupted for 120 consecutive days or more.
+See:

 • pdf Form 40, Idaho Individual Income Tax Return (for Idaho residents)